WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 });
 ```

-In this example, the registered URL for a `click` event is
+In this example, the registered URL for the `click` event is
 `"https://adtech.example.co.jp/click?buyer_event_id=123"`.
 The registrable domain of this URL is `"example.co.jp"`.
 [The Privacy Sandbox enrollment attestation model](https://github.com/privacysandbox/attestation#the-privacy-sandbox-enrollment-attestation-model) requires its corresponding site `"https://example.co.jp"` to be enrolled as defined in [site-based enrollment](https://developer.chrome.com/blog/announce-enrollment-privacy-sandbox/#site-based-enrollment).
 Otherwise the beacon will not be sent when there is a `click` event.

 ## Support for Attribution Reporting